Alexandru boicu Y Tx Nqp2 FKY unsplash

 2. You must have made 35 “qualifying years” of National Insurance contributions.

-You accrue one qualifying year for every year you are in work, and you need a minimum of 10 qualifying years to receive the State Pension at all.
+You need a minimum of 10 qualifying years to receive the State Pension at all.
 The proportion of the State Pension you receive is calculated on the number of qualifying years you have between 10 and 35 years.

 Do I get tax relief on my pension contributions?